Kentucky (KY) lease form

 Revun generates a Kentucky-ready lease with the required disclosures and clauses built in, then handles e-signature, rent, and renewals on the same platform.

-Under KRS 383.585, the landlord must disclose in writing the name and address of the person authorized to manage the premises and the owner (or agent) to whom notices and service of process may be delivered.
+Landlord must disclose in writing the name and address of the property owner and the person authorized to receive notices and manage the premises (KRS § 383.585).

 General information, not legal advice.
-Governing statute: Kentucky Revised Statutes Chapter 383 (Landlord and Tenant).
+Governing statute: Kentucky Revised Statutes Chapter 383 (Uniform Residential Landlord and Tenant Act).
 Confirm current requirements or consult an attorney before finalizing a lease.

 Kentucky lease FAQ